EventStore/EventStore/docs/server/security/user-authentication.md

 <Badge type="info" vertical="middle" text="License Required"/>

-The OAuth plugin allows EventStoreDB to connect to an identity server and authenticate users based on a JWT rather than username and password.
+The OAuth feature allows EventStoreDB to connect to an identity server and authenticate users based on a JWT rather than username and password.

 Access tokens can contain a "role" claim, which will be used for [authorization](./user-authorization.md).